Chapter 17.10

 Motel.
 See “Hotel.”

 “Multifamily dwelling” means all attached housing products and types, including condominiums, apartments, townhomes, and twinhomes.
-All multifamily dwellings shall be considered Tier III or Tier IV residential.
 Multifamily dwellings may include dwelling units intended to be rented and maintained under central ownership or management, or cooperative apartments, condominiums and the like.
-Any multifamily dwelling in which dwelling units are available for rental or lease for periods of less than one month shall be considered a hotel/motel.
+Any multifamily dwelling in which dwelling units are available for rental or lease for periods of less than one month shall be considered a short-term rental.
 See also “Family.”

 “Museum” means an institution for the acquisition, preservation, study and exhibition of works of artistic, historical or scientific value and for which any sales relating to such exhibits are incidental and accessory to the exhibits presented.